carlosep/Learn-Ruby-The-Hard-Way/README.md

 # Learn-Ruby-The-Hard-Way
-Following the introduction to ruby on the website: http://learnrubythehardway.org/book/
+Following the examples of this website that introduces ruby: http://learnrubythehardway.org/book/